Elimination of systemic risk in financial networks by means of a systemic risk transaction tax: The model to test the ability of the systemic risk tax to reduce systemic risk

-To test the economic and financial implications of the SRT we use the CRISIS macro-financial model\footnote{\url{http://www.crisis-economics.eu}}.
-This is an economic simulator that combines a well-studied macroeconomic ABM \cite{Gaffeo:2008aa,Delli-Gatti:2008aa,Delli-Gatti:2011aa} with an ABM of financial markets.
-We use a slightly modified version of the model in \cite{Delli-Gatti:2011aa} that includes an interbank market, and that is a {\em closed} economic system that allows no in- or out-flows of cash.
-For a comprehensive description of the model, see \cite{Delli-Gatti:2011aa,Gualdi:2013aa}, for the modifications, see SI.
+To test the economic and financial implications of the SRT we use the CRISIS macro-financial model.
+This is an economic simulator that combines a well-studied macroeconomic ABM \citep{Gaffeo:2008aa,Delli-Gatti:2008aa,Delli-Gatti:2011aa} with an ABM of financial markets.
+We use a modified version of the macroeconomic model of \citet{Delli-Gatti:2011aa}, which additionally has an interbank market and is a \emph{closed}, stock-flow consistent economic system that allows no in- or out-flows of cash.
+Here we give a short description of the model, for a comprehensive description, see \citet{Delli-Gatti:2011aa} or \citet{Gualdi:2013aa} and for the modifications, see \cref{model_details}.